-The failure of brick or other masonry arch lintels is a serious issue but can easily be remedied with the use of helical bars.
-Once properly installed, these bars provide strong reinforcement to damaged lintels and give the property a new lease of life.
+Once correctly installed, helically twisted bars provide strong reinforcement to fortify lintels and give a property a new lease of life.
 Installation is complete in seven easy steps, which are listed below.

-- CLEAR any loose debris from the newly chased slots and use clean water to ensure they are thoroughly flushed out and wet-down before installation of the grout.
+Clear all loose debris from the newly chased apertures and use clean water to ensure they are thoroughly flushed out and wet-down before installation of the grout.
 Wetting the masonry reduces suction of the liquid from the grout.

-- PUSH the first bar into the grout, to about 75% of the slot’s depth.
+Push a first helical bar into each grouted aperture, to about 75% of the slot’s depth.
 To ensure the rod is appropriately encapsulated, use a trowel or pointing iron to compress any displaced grout.

-- PUMP a second bead of the WHO60® grout to fill the slot evenly to within 15mm of the wall face.
+Pump a second bead of the WHO60® grout to fill each slot evenly to within 15mm of the wall surface.

-- PUSH the second bar into the grout, reaching around 50% of slot depth; this should always be at least 10mm from the first bar.
-Once again, trowel any excess grout to ensure firm encapsulation of the rod.
+Push the second bar into the grout, reaching around 50% of slot depth; this should always be at least 10mm from the first bar.
+Once again, trowel any excess grout to ensure full encapsulation of the rod.

-- FINISH the process by filling any cracks in the reinforced zone and pointing the disturbed bed-joints to conceal evidence of the repair.
-Disruption to occupants is minimal with the process, which eliminates the need for dismantling.
+Finish the process by filling any cracks in the reinforced zone and pointing the disturbed bed-joints to conceal evidence of the lintel repair.
+Disruption to occupants is minimal with the process, which eliminates the need for dismantling and rebuilding.